Georgia Baptist Mission Board

-The Georgia Baptist Mission Board is an association of Baptist churches in the U.S. state of Georgia.
+The Georgia Baptist Mission Board is the executive committee of the Georgia Baptist Convention, which is a voluntary association of Baptist churches in the U.S. state of Georgia.
 It is one of the state conventions associated with the Southern Baptist Convention.
 Formed in 1822, it was one of the original nine state conventions to send delegates to the first Southern Baptist Convention, organized in 1845.